an2101/SMART-POWER-OUTLET-BASED-ON-CAN-BUS/README.md

 +Click Task and Queues --> Create 2 task
 (Note: Setup default task configure, exclude choose "osPriorityNormal" in Priority)
 ![Circuit](img_source/stm3.png)
 Code will be generate "main.c" after save the setting.
-Copy the code in main.c (rtos_stm32_2) on your project.
+Copy the code in github (rtos_stm32_2/Core/Src/main.c) on your "main.c" project.
 Finally, load program (build and run debug) on stm32 2nd with ST-LINK/V2.